Conditional Generative Modeling for Enhanced Credit Risk Management in Supply Chain Finance: Extension of QRGMM for Practical Applicability in SCF Risk Management

 \subsection{Overview of Related Techniques}

 This subsection introduces the key building blocks for our extended model.
-We first discuss Matrix Factorization \citep[MF,][]{lee2000algorithms} and Factorization Machines \citep[FM,][]{rendle2010factorization}, fundamental techniques in recommendation systems that enable efficient modeling of latent and combinational features.
-We then present Deep Factorization Machines, which combine FM with deep learning technique to capture second-order and higher-order feature interactions.
-Lastly, the Quantile Regression Neural Network \citep[QRNN,][]{cannon2011quantile} provides a remarkable approach for extending quantile regression from linear models to neural networks, making it an ideal glue to seamlessly integrate DeepFM with the QRGMM framework.
+We first discuss Matrix Factorization \citep[MF,][]{lee2000algorithms} and Factorization Machines \citep[FM,][]{rendle2010factorization}.
+They are fundamental techniques in recommendation systems that enable efficient modeling of latent and combinatorial features.
+We then present the Deep Factorization Machines technique \citep[DeepFM,][]{guo2017deepfm}, which combines FM with deep learning techniques to capture second-order and higher-order feature interactions.
+Lastly, the Quantile Regression Neural Network \citep[QRNN,][]{cannon2011quantile} offers an effective way to extend quantile regression from linear models to neural networks, serving as a natural bridge that seamlessly integrates DeepFM with the QRGMM framework.